-The fast food industry currently experiences a churn rate of about 130% to 150%.
-When hiring a replacement , companies need to incur new costs of hiring, on-boarding, lower productivity and errors committed by new employees due to lack of familiarity.
-On average, the loss of an hourly worker can cost you up to $4,969.
-The aggregated expense incurred from turnover rates is huge.
+The fast food industry is currently experiencing a turnover rate of about 144%.
+When hiring a replacement , companies need to incur turnover costs, including costs of hiring, onboarding, lower productivity, and errors committed by new employees due to lack of familiarity.
+Another forgotten cost is social capital.

 Write a compelling introduction

 If you're asking yourself how to write a job posting, a catchy job title isn’t enough.
 You need to have a compelling introduction as well.
 It’s important to directly address the reader.
 Share details about your role and the requirements of your ideal candidate.

 The best introductions are 2-3 sentences long, concise, and appeal directly to the audience.
 If your role offers something unique, call it out here.
 Depending on the culture and environment of your organization, you may also choose to vary the tone.
 For example, if you're hiring for a quick-service restaurant (QSR), you can decide to adopt a formal, professional approach, or embrace more casual language and fun punctuation to highlight your team’s personality.

 Start by giving readers a video about your company and open job role.
 Avoid terms such as “help us,” “work for us,” etc. This puts a hierarchical gap between prospective job candidates and the company.
 Opt for positive terms like, “join our fun, high-energy team" in the job description.

 Then, give a summary of what the role entails and the value it adds to your organization.
 This is where storytelling comes in handy, which can help in making the post stand out.
 For example, "As a crew member on our team, you will serve as a brand ambassador through every interaction with our customers.
 Welcome them in and help them feel that we are here to make this moment in time a little lighter for them.”